-Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (or VLE) which delivers the course materials.
-This is accessible via all forms of computer (desk top / lap top / tablet), smart phones.
+Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (VLE) which delivers the course materials.
+This is accessible via all forms of computer (desk top / lap top / tablet).

 Approximately 10-15 hours per week required on independent learning and assessment.
 As the programme is purely e-Learning there are no direct contact hours with the programme team.
 To support students in their learning, the course team are available 09.00-17.00 Monday-Friday (excluding certain holiday periods) and we guarantee to respond to student queries within two working days.